graemer957/sigma957.net/content/posts/switching-themes.md

   - hugo
 ---

 I've been using the [hermit](https://github.com/Track3/hermit) theme for Hugo since creating this blog in 2018.
-Since then the number of updates to that theme have dwindled, so in the last few weeks I've been trying out some other minimilistic themes.
+Since then the number of updates to that theme has dwindled, so in the last few weeks, I've been trying out some other minimalistic themes.
 Selecting [m10c](https://github.com/vaga/hugo-theme-m10c) as best suited for me.

 This post covers the process to switch from one theme to the other.